-The four-year option is completed over four academic years (Sep-Apr) and includes 8 semesters of study.
-This option primarily targets students entering

-- from high school.
+- a) The four-year option is completed over four academic years (Sep-Apr) and includes 8 semesters of study.
+This option primarily targets students entering from high school.
 During semesters 1 (Sep-Dec) and 2 (Jan-Apr), students will complete a required 30 credits of arts and science.
 During semesters 3 through 8, students will be primarily immersed in nursing courses, and complete three credits of electives in each of semesters 6 and 7. - b) The accelerated two-year option primarily targets students who have completed the university-level entrance requirements for nursing.
 Beginning in January, students complete six continuous semesters over 24 months.
 During semesters 3 through 8, students will be primarily immersed in nursing courses, and complete three credits of electives in each of semesters 6 and 7.
-Graduation is at the December ceremony. - c) The LPN to B.Sc. in Nursing Pathway is a bridging program designed for licensed practical nurses to earn credit for their education and experience.
-Students who are successful in this program will join the accelerated option in semester 4 in May (refer to b) above.
+Graduation is at the December ceremony. - c) The LPN to B.Sc.N. option is designed for licensed practical nurses with university-level entrance requirements.
+The LPN-B.Sc.N. program has a fulltime on-campus stream and a part time online stream.
+The full time on-campus LPN-B.Sc.N. students join the accelerated option in semester 4 in May (refer to b) above.
+The part time online LPN-B.Sc.N. students begin the semester 4 courses in May via distance education.